This post may contain affiliate links. Please read our disclosure policy.

 Making homemade guacamole is easy and simple.
 No fancy equipment is needed for this recipe.
 Although a molcajete is traditional and makes it quick and easy to mash, a fork will easily mash the avocados also.
 You want to make sure the avocados are ripe and soft to allow for easy mashing.
 If the avocados are hard then you may need to wait a few days.

-- Finely dice: the onion, cilantro and any other ingredients you may be adding (ie jalapeno, garlic, tomatoes).
+- Finely dice: the onion, cilantro and any other ingredients you may be adding (ie jalapeno or garlic).
+In the bowl or molcajete add the onion, cilantro, salt and lime juice.

-- Mix: In the bowl or molcajete add the onion, cilantro, salt and lime juice.
-Mash this together and let sit while you prepare the avocados.
-This allows the lime and salt to work wonders on the onion and cilantro.
+- Mix: Mash this together and let sit while you prepare the avocados.
+This allows the lime and salt to work wonders on the onion and cilantro softening them up.

 - Prepare avocados: slice the avocados in half, remove the pit, then dice the avocados while in the peel.
 I prefer to dice into squares, just a few slices in both directions gives a chunky square dice.
 This helps create a wonderful chunky texture to the guacamole.
+At this point, add the avocados to the bowl or molcajete with the other ingredients.

 - Add tomatoes if desired.
 I like to do this step last so the tomatoes remain in their nice dice and not mashed.